eirikt/Memoizer.NET/README.markdown

 ### Memoizer.Net.Memoizer
 This class is an implementation of a method-level/fine-grained cache (a.k.a. _memoizer_).
-It is based on an implementation from the book ["Java Concurrency in Practice"](http://jcip.net "http://jcip.net") by Brian Goetz et. al. - ported to C# 4.0 using goodness like method handles/delegates and lambda expressions.
+It is based on an implementation from the book ["Java Concurrency in Practice"](http://jcip.net "http://jcip.net") by Brian Goetz et. al. - ported to C# 4.0 using goodness like method handles/delegates, lambda expressions, and extension methods.

-The noble thing about this implementation is that it is not caching the _values_ - rather _asynchronous functions_ for retrieving those values are cached.
+The noble thing about this implementation is that the _values_ are not cached, but rather _asynchronous functions_ for retrieving those values.
 These functions are guarantied not to be executed more than once in case of concurrent first-time invocations.
-The more expensive the memoized functions are, and the more concurrent the environment is - the better suited this memoizer implementation will be.
+The more expensive the memoized functions are, and the more concurrent the environment is - the better suited this memoizer implementation will be compared to others.

 A [`System.Runtime.Caching.MemoryCache`](http://msdn.microsoft.com/en-us/library/system.runtime.caching.memorycache.aspx "http://msdn.microsoft.com/en-us/library/system.runtime.caching.memorycache.aspx") instance is used as cache, enabling configuration via the [`System.Runtime.Caching.CacheItemPolicy`](http://msdn.microsoft.com/en-us/library/system.runtime.caching.cacheitempolicy.aspx "http://msdn.microsoft.com/en-us/library/system.runtime.caching.cacheitempolicy.aspx").